jasonthekim/COE379L-Project1/Project3/README.md

 NOTE: make sure you are in the root directory `Project3/` where the `docker-compose.yml` file exists.

 ## HTTP requests
+Once user has successfully started the container, user should be able to hit endpoints as such:

 __To get info about the model:__
 ```
 curl localhost:5000/model_summary